 - Comply with the public laws.

-- If you need to stop or want to leave the group, inform the tour leader about this.
+- If you need to stop or want to leave the group, inform the tour guide about this.

-- Comply with the instructions given by the tour leader.
+- Comply with the instructions given by the tour guide.

 - Do not litter – bring you trash along or use a public bin.